manavkaushik/fake-news-dection-using-NLP/README.md

 The first part of the code tries to mimic some part of the same paper i.e. using Logistic Regression and BiLSTM models for creating an appropriate classifier.
 Following pre-processes were implemented before running the model:

-  ● Data Cleaning by lowercasing all texts and dropping rows with NULL variables.\n ● Using Count Vectorizer for transforming the training and testing data.
+  ● Data Cleaning by lowercasing all texts and dropping rows with NULL variables.
+  ● Using Count Vectorizer for transforming the training and testing data.
   ● Using tf-idf Vectorizer for transforming the training and testing data.
   ● Removing all stop words (using nltk library).
   ● Text Stemming

 The second part of the code yields the best classifier: XGBoost (a Boosting Ensemble).
 This part of the code uses similar kinds of pre-processes as the first part but using a pipeline with a few helper functions, sentiment analysis and ‘Lemma tokenization’.